-14. Related Party Transactions
+13. Related Party Transactions

 We have an ongoing relationship with Sutro Biopharma.
-In 2013, Sutro Biopharma provided support to facilitate the establishment of our Company.
-As of June 30, 2021 and December 31, 2020, Sutro Biopharma owned approximately 1.6 million shares of our common stock.
-As of December 31, 2019, Sutro Biopharma also owned warrants to purchase 31,857 shares of our common stock (the "Common Stock Warrant") at an exercise price of \$0.79289 per share and 59,276 shares of our Series C redeemable convertible stock (the "Preferred Stock Warrant") at an exercise price of \$11.5215 per share.
-The Common Stock Warrant and the Preferred Stock Warrant were automatically net exercised pursuant to their terms for 30,278 shares and 16,591 shares, respectively, of our common stock in connection with the IPO.
-In the agreements and amendments identified herein, we licensed certain intellectual property and acquired certain supply rights from Sutro Biopharma, including the right to use the XpressCF platform to discover and develop vaccine candidates for the treatment or prophylaxis of infectious diseases.
-On October 12, 2015, we and Sutro Biopharma License Agreement was subsequently amended on May 9, 2018 ("License Amendment A1") and May 29, 2018 ("License Amendment A2").
-In consideration for the License Amendment A2, we issued to Sutro Biopharma the Preferred Stock Warrant to purchase 59,276 shares of Series C redeemable convertible preferred stock at a purchase price of \$11.5215 per share.
+We licensed certain intellectual property and acquired certain supply rights from Sutro Biopharma, including the right to use the XpressCF platform to discover and develop vaccine candidates for the treatment or prophylaxis of infectious diseases.
+On October 12, 2015, we and Sutro Biopharma (the "Parties") entered into the Sutro Biopharma License Agreement, which amended and restated an agreement dated August 1, 2014.
+The Sutro Biopharma License Agreement was subsequently amended on May 9, 2018 ("License Amendment A1") and May 29, 2018 ("License Amendment A2").
+In consideration for the License Amendment A2, we issued to Sutro Biopharma a preferred stock warrant to purchase 59,276 shares of Series C redeemable convertible preferred stock at a purchase price of \$11.5215 per share.
 We also entered into a separate supply agreement with Sutro Biopharma on May 29, 2018, which was amended in February 2021 (the "Sutro Biopharma Supply Agreement").
 As of June 2, 2021, Sutro Biopharma was no longer considered as a related party.

 Under the Sutro Biopharma License Agreement, Sutro Biopharma granted us an exclusive, worldwide license to research, develop, manufacture and commercialize vaccine products addressing infectious disease, which are discovered or produced based on the use of Sutro Biopharma's proprietary cell-free protein expression technology, known as XpressCF, which utilizes extracts derived from strains of E. coli.
 In connection with the Sutro Biopharma License Agreement, under the Sutro Biopharma Supply Agreement, Sutro Biopharma has agreed to manufacture and supply extracts and reagents for us on a cost-plus basis.
-In consideration for the rights licensed, we are obligated to pay a 4% royalty on worldwide aggregate annual net sales of our vaccine products for human health and a 2% royalty on such net sales of vaccine products for animal health.
-In addition, for a certain period of time, if we grant a sublicense to a third party to further develop or sell a vaccine product discovered or generated by us, we are obligated to pay Sutro Biopharma a percentage, in the low single digits, of any net sublicense fees received.
-Our obligation to pay single-digit royalties to Sutro Biopharma expires on a country-by-country basis on the later of the expiration of the last to expire patent covering the manufacture, use, offer for sale or importation of the applicable vaccine product and ten years from first commercial sale of the applicable vaccine product.
-Our obligation to pay sublicense fees to Sutro Biopharma expired in July 2020.
+In consideration for the rights licensed, we are obligated to pay a 4% royalty on worldwide aggregate annual net sales of our vaccine products for human health and a 2% royalty on annual net sales of vaccine products for animal health.
 In License Amendment A1, the Parties amended the license agreement to remove a pre-IND regulatory meeting as a diligence milestone and to agree that certain other diligence milestones had been satisfied.
 In License Amendment A2, the Parties amended the license agreement to add certain terms confirming our obligation to purchase Sutro Biopharma's proprietary extract from E. coli ("Extract") from Sutro Biopharma.
 In addition, the Parties amended the license agreement to specify our rights to a transfer of certain know-how relating to the manufacture of Extract in the event of a declaration of bankruptcy by Sutro Biopharma.
 Finally, the Parties agreed to terms providing for injunctive relief in the event of a breach or threatened breach by the other party.